Nicki Minaj Channels V. Stiviano In Visor Sunglasses Post Remy Ma ‘Shether’ Diss

 Nicki Minaj debuted a new, but familiar look during Paris Fashion Week.
+Back in 2014, V. Stiviano, Ronald Sterling’s eccentric mistress, stood at the center of a scandal in which she exposed the former Clippers owners’ racist comments.
+Stiviano then said the attention she had been garnering was too much to handle.
+Stiviano noted that her odd antics of wearing various visors out in public are just her way of dealing with pressure, according to the New York Post.
 Visor sunglasses became the rappers accessory of choice after Remy Ma dropped diss tracks, “Shether” and “Another One.”

 #NickiInPARIS ????????????????????????~ my life in a photo ????????????